Flufd/use-current-effect/README.md

   fetchData();
 }, [id]);
 ```
-Any clean up function returned by the first effect parameter function will be called after the flag has been set, so you may still unsubscribe from subscriptions etc.
+Any regular clean up function returned by the first effect parameter function will still be called after the `ìsCurrent` flag has been set, so you may still unsubscribe from subscriptions, or do other cleanup as usual.

 Note that deconstructing the parameter as `({ isCurrent })` will cause issues, because doing so effectively creates a copy of boolean field, scoped to the effect function only, which will not be mutated by the cleanup.